Advanced Computer Scientists

 Develop and Create

-We have 10 different badges for students to attain and apply their coding abilities!
+We have 12 different research areas for students to explore and apply across the breadth of their coding abilities!

 Group 1: Hardware-Based Learning